rvflash/awql/README.md

 * Auto-refreshed the Google access token.
 2 ways for this, the classic with the Google oauth2 services and the second, by calling a web service of your choice
 * Save results in CSV files.
+* In prompt mode, add management of historic of queries with arrow keys
 * Caching datas in order to do not request Google Adwords services with queries already fetch in the day.
 This feature can be enable with option `-c`.
 * Add following SQL methods to AWQL grammar: `LIMIT` and `ORDER BY` in `SELECT` queries, `DESC [FULL]` and `SHOW [FULL] TABLES [LIKE|WITH]`.
 * Add management of `\G` modifier to display result vertically (each column on a line)